ship123456/vscode-documentation-generator/ARCHITECTURE.md

 - Generates Markdown (`.md`) files only.
 - Processes one document at a time.
 - Does not automatically update existing documentation.
-- Does not synchronize generated documentation with source code changes.

 ---